pretix/pretix-docs/docs/guides/meta/index.md

  - link to [external documentation](#link-to-external-documentation)
  - use [Vale](#use-vale-to-improve-your-text) to improve your text

+The following sections explain those best practices in detail.

 #### Adhere to our Code of Conduct

 Before you contribute to pretix itself or its documentation, read our [code of conduct](https://docs.pretix.eu/dev/development/contribution/codeofconduct.html).